Abhishek050898/Relation-Extraction-using-BiLSTM-CNN-with-Multi-Head-Attention/README.md

 2. In the Colab notebook, execute the cells one by one to install the required libraries and load the necessary functions.

-3. Upload the `glove.6B.100d.txt` file for the neural-based approach.
+3. Upload the `glove.6B.100d.txt` file for the neural-based approach and upload it in the colab runtime in the files section.
 You can download the file from Google Drive link provided below: https://drive.google.com/drive/folders/1elk41Qhy-ppaZpbeabfiXhoEMO9BLvg5?usp=sharing

 4. **Before User Testing:**